kitsook/multi-liquibase/README.md

 ## Multi-liquibase

-This is a Spring Boot JPA proof-of-concept(POC) application to test out multiple data sources together with Liquibase.
+This is a Spring Boot JPA proof-of-concept (POC) application to test out multiple data sources together with Liquibase.

 ### Goal of this POC
-- new data sources can be added with minimum or no change to the core logic to setup data sources and Liquibase
+- new data sources can be added with minimum or no change to the core logic to setup data sources and run Liquibase
-- a new "module" can be easily added to the project with separate persistence.
+- a new "module" can be easily added to the project with separate data source.
 The module will need to define its own JPA repository etc. Then add the data source information to `application.properties` of the main application
 - Liquibase can be enable/disable for the whole application or individual module

 ### Quick start